-Below you find a flowchart that helps you determine what data to select for archiving.
+There are several factors that determine what data to select for archiving.
+For example, whether data are unique, expensive to reproduce, or if your funder requires that you make your data publicly available.
 This might also help you or your department to think about a standard policy or procedures for what needs to be kept, what is vital for reproducing research or reuse in future research projects.

 More information on selecting data:

 See the section Metadata for more information about documenting your data.